jo288/KoKo_WebProject_FA19/documents/design-journey.md

 [What interactive features will your site have?
 What PHP elements will you include?]

+The site will use PHP templates for header and footer.
+Header template will include the website's title as well as the navigation bar which will reflect the current page the user is on.
+Footer template will display the copyright information for the page displayed and basic contact information of the client.

 [Also, describe how the interactivity connects with the needs of the clients/target audience.]

 The site will have the menu of the restaurant the user will be able to search for different ingredients/dishes on the menu.
 In addition, there will be a photo gallery where the user can view pictures of the food at the restaurant.
 In addition, the user will be able to filter the pictures based on specific tags.